 - Stay at this hotel to experience luxury, delicious breakfast at a convenient location.

 - Check rates and book your stay at Park Hyatt Paris Vendome

 - Mercure Paris Montmartre Sacre Coeur – Located in Montmartre (18th arr.), Mercure Paris Montmartre Sacre Coeur provides easy access to the charming Montmartre neighborhood, including the iconic landmarks – Moulin Rouge and the Sacre Coeur.

 - Metro station is easily accessible.
-Stay at this hotel for a romantic vacation, access to sightseeing areas.
+Stay at this hotel for a romantic vacation, with access to sightseeing areas.
 Great value.

 - Check rates and book your stay Mercure Paris Montmartre Sacre Coeur

-- The location of this hotel is perfect and convenient to view Paris attractions like Eiffel Tower, Arc de Triomphe, Porte de Versailles Exhibition and Dupleix Metro Station are just a few steps away.
+- The location of this hotel is perfect and convenient to view Paris attractions like Eiffel Tower, Arc de Triomphe, Porte de Versailles Exhibition, and Dupleix Metro Station are just a few steps away.